Supplementary Python Basics

 del l[0]

-print('Delete the element at the specified index from this list:', l)
+print('Delete the element at a specified index from this list:', l)

 |